What is a Service Dog?

 Do you train and/or certify Emotional Support Animals (ESAs)?

 No. ESAs are pets, and under ADA law they do not qualify as service dogs.
 If you require a note stating that your dog is an ESA you will need to approach your treating physician.

 If you were wounded in the line of duty, we understand that your disabilities live on long after the media attention and outpouring of public support.
 For those of you who have struggled silently with congenital or acquired disabilities, it may seem that the dream of obtaining a service dog is out of your grasp.
 Most benefits to which you may be entitled DO NOT cover service dog costs, and the initial costs to obtain a highly trained service dog can be prohibitive.
 A service dog increases independence and safety, and can dramatically improve your quality of life.
 The FSDS has good news for you- if you have served your community, help is now available.

-The FSDS trains service dogs for individuals with mobility challenges, medical needs and PTSD.
+The FSDS trains service dogs for individuals with mobility challenges, medical needs, hearing impairment and PTSD.
 We also train facility dogs.

 Will I Qualify for a Service Dog?